GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 chunk in the stream's internal queue.
 It fulfills or rejects with a result depending on the state of the stream.
 The different possibilities are as follows:

-- If a chunk is available, the promise will be fulfilled with an object of the form `{ value: chunk, done: false }`.
+- If a chunk is available, the promise will be fulfilled with an object of the form<br>
+  `{ value: chunk, done: false }`.
-- If the stream becomes closed, the promise will be fulfilled with an object of the form `{ value: undefined, done: true }`.
+- If the stream becomes closed, the promise will be fulfilled with an object of the form<br>
+  `{ value: undefined, done: true }`.
 - If the stream becomes errored, the promise will be rejected with the relevant error.